tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/Activities/03-Stu_FinTech_Domains_Part_I/README.md

 * Research each domain and use your findings to answer the following questions:

   * What does the particular FinTech domain do?
-What is it's purpose?
+What is its purpose?

   * What is the competitive landscape?
 Who are its main contenders?